 After one to two years at sea where they feed on other fish, they return to freshwater to spawn and die," said Cox.
 "While in freshwater, anadromous sea lamprey do not feed.
-This is unlike the landlocked population that occurs in Lake Champlain which complete their entire life cycle in freshwater.

 He said anadromous sea lamprey provide an important ecological service.